 Carbon Monoxide Dangers

 Carbon monoxide gas is considered the “silent killer” as it is an odorless and invisible gas.
 Breathing in carbon monoxide can cause symptoms such as headaches, nausea, shortness of breath and more.
 From 2001-2007 in Ontario, 74 accidental deaths resulted from asphyxia from furnace fumes and vehicle exhaust.

 Residents should install a carbon monoxide detector to protect occupants from this threat.
 Carbon monoxide alarms should be located outside every sleeping area and on each level of a home.
 As with smoke alarms, a carbon monoxide alarm needs to be tested at a minimum of once a month.

-In many cases, and depending on the insurance company, Canadian home owners may receive a discount on their homeowners insurance by installing smoke and CO2 detectors in their homes.
+In many cases, and depending on the insurance company, home owners and renters may receive a discount on their homeowners insurance by installing smoke and CO2 detectors in their homes.